A Riemann--Hilbert correspondence for infinity local systems: Iterated Integrals and Holonomy of -graded Connections

-In \cite{I} Kiyoshi Igusa presents from scratch a notion of higher parallel transport for a $\Z$-connection.
-This is a tweaked example of Chen's higher transport outlined in \cite{Ch} which makes crucial use of his theory of iterated integrals.
-We slightly reformulate and extend this idea to produce a functor from $\Perf$ to $\Loc$ which is a dg-quasi-equivalence.
+By the Serre-Swan correspondence, an object of $\Perf$ corresponds to the smooth sections of a $\Z$-graded vector bundle $V^{\bullet}$ over $M$ with the given flat $\Z$-connection.
+In the preprint (arXiv:0912.0249v1) Kiyoshi Igusa presents from scratch a notion of higher parallel transport for a $\Z$-connection.
+This is a tweaked example of Chen's higher transport outlined in \cite{MR0454968} which makes crucial use of his theory of iterated integrals.
+In this section we reformulate and extend this idea to produce a higher holonomy functor from $\Perf$ to $\Loc$.
 To start we present a version of iterated integrals valued in a graded endomorphism bundle.